 - Increased likelihood of children having higher body fat levels as well as increased abdominal and liver fat (as confirmed at age 10).2

 - Possible risk of low birth weight infants.3

 - Can increase risk of spontaneous abortion.4

-The takeaway… Could small amounts of caffeine be safe for many pregnant woman?
+The takeaway… Could small amounts of caffeine be safe for many pregnant women?
 Perhaps … but this is not a risk worth taking.
-It would be best for woman who are having unprotected sex to avoid caffeine altogether.
-One main reason is that many woman consume caffeine for the first trimester because they aren’t yet aware that they are pregnant.
+It would be best for women who are having unprotected sex to avoid caffeine altogether.
+One main reason is that many women consume caffeine for the first trimester because they aren’t yet aware that they are pregnant.